vree-sdk/documentation/docs/vree-settings.md

+# VRee Settings

-Using the `VRee > Settings` button the Settings window will be opened.
+Using the `VReeSDK > Settings` button the Settings window will be opened.
 This chapter will walk through all the different options and their functions.

 After opening the settings, first unfold the VReeSettings foldout.
 The following settings will become available:

-# Networking
+## Networking

 ![Alt](./images/settings/networking.png "Networking.")